hknutzen/testtxt/README.md

 `=TEMPL=<templateName>` marker.
 Templates can then be used behind any marker `=<MARKER>= [[templateName]]`

-If the tool to be tested requires files as input, `testtxt.PrepareInDir(t *testing.T, inDir, single, input string)` can be used to create an input directory inDir and fill it with one or more input files.
-For one Input file, the input string is written into a file named <single>.
+If the tool to be tested requires files as input, a utility function is provided, to create one or multiple files with given input.
+Use `testtxt.PrepareFileOrDir(t *testing.T, dst, input string)`
+to create an input directory dst and fill it with one or more input files.
 Several files are indicated within the input string by single lines of dashes followed by a filename:
 ```
 --<filename>
 <fileinput>
 ```
+If no markers are given, no directory but a single file named dst is created.

 [^1]: <https://go.dev/wiki/TableDrivenTests>